On screen less than or equal to 768px, show page dots and hide arrows.

 const carouselArrows = new FlickityResponsive('.carousel-arrows', {

-indicatorCurrent: document.querySelector('#current'),
+indicatorCurrent: document.querySelector('.current-number'),

-indicatorTotal: document.querySelector('#total'),
+indicatorTotal: document.querySelector('.total-number')

 });